khaledghobashy/asurt_cdt/README.md

 - **solvers.py**
 This module provides the solver functions for kinematically and dynamically driven system and helper functions that analyze the jacobian for selecting the proper independent coordinates.

+The modeling process can be done either by coding or using a simple **_gui_** that makes use of **Jupyter Lab**.
+The project makes use of [**_netwokx_**](https://networkx.github.io/documentation/stable/) in modeling the data structure and dependencies to track and migrate changes over the model components.
+Also, for a given model, the model topology is modeled as a multigraph, which serves a very good mean to store the topological information of a given model.
+**_Further illustrations in progress with a simple tutorial._**

 ## Current capabilities and my wish-list
 The tool is capable of _kinematic, inverse dynamic, dynamic_ and _equilibrium_ analysis of a well posed non-singular system.
-The tool is tested on the **ASURT-FS17** front suspension system.
 The main outputs are:
 - System configuration / Position level.
 - System velocities.
 - System accelerations.